 - XGBoost Python package pre-installed.

-For details, see Databricks Runtime 5.4 ML (Unsupported).
+For details, see Databricks Runtime 5.4 for Machine Learning (Unsupported).

 June 3, 2019

 Databricks Runtime 5.4 is now available.
 Databricks Runtime 5.4 includes Apache Spark 2.4.2, upgraded Python, R, Java, and Scala libraries, and the following new features: